-In absence of the barrier $\lambda=0$, the ground state of the system (\ref{BHH}) is a bound state of solitonic nature with approximately quadratic dispersion, becoming flat as $|U|N$ increases.
-For any finite negative interaction, extended (or scattering) states are separated from the bound state by a finite energy gap increasing with $|U|$.
+In the absence of the barrier $\lambda=0$, the ground state of the system (\ref{BHH}) is a bound state of solitonic nature with approximately quadratic dispersion, becoming flat as $|U|N$ increases.
+For any finite negative interaction, extended (or scattering) states are separated from the bound state by a finite energy gap increasing with $|U|$ (see detailed definitions and characteristics of these states in \cite{naldesi2019rise}).
 For sufficiently large $|U|$, any bound state is separated from (the band of) extended states by a finite energy gap.
 The latter feature is a genuine lattice effect\cite{naldesi2019rise,polo2019exact}.
 The ground state energies for different $\Omega$ displays specific degeneracies with a periodicity, fixed by an elementary flux quantum $\Omega_p$, that depends on the number of particles and on the interaction \cite{naldesi2019angular}.
-This feature provides a generalization of Byers-Yang pairing states\cite{byers1961theoretical} and Leggett theorem\cite{nanoelectronics1991dk}.
+This feature provides a generalization of the Byers-Yang pairing states\cite{byers1961theoretical} and the Leggett theorem \cite{nanoelectronics1991dk}.

 In the dilute limit of small filling fractions $N/N_s \ll 1$, the BHM is equivalent to the Lieb-Liniger model of bosons with a delta localized barrier.
 The Lieb Liniger model (with no barrier) is exactly solvable by Bethe Ansatz.
-In particular, the dispersion relation for the low lying excitations is quadratic in the wave vector: $\omega = \hbar k^2/ mN$ and becomes flat in the limit of large number of particles\cite{calabrese2007correlation}.
+In particular, the dispersion relation for the low lying excitations is quadratic in the wave vector: $\omega = \hbar k^2/ mN$ and becomes flat in the limit of a large number of particles\cite{calabrese2007correlation}.
 The character of the field theory that can describe the low-energy excitations on top of the ground state remains unclear \cite{astrakharchik2005beyond,batchelor2005evidence}.
-The super-Tonks regime was proved to be obtained as highly excited state of the Lieb-Liniger model\cite{batchelor2005evidence}; excitations on top of such a state can be described with a Luttinger liquid theory.
+The super-Tonks regime was proved to be obtained as a highly excited state of the Lieb-Liniger model\cite{batchelor2005evidence}; excitations on top of such a state can be described with a Luttinger liquid theory.
 Similarly to the BHM (\ref{BHH}), the ground state of the Lieb-Liniger model is characterized by $1/N$-fractionalization of $\Omega_0$.